BloomTech-Labs/PT17_cityspire-a-be/labsPT17about.md

 ## Tests

-After setting up the requisite calls, tests should be a breeze to write out with little to no issue.
+After setting up the requisit calls, tests should be a breeze to write out with little to no issue.